harryytsao/new_grokking_to_leetcode/README.md

 # Mapping the new Grokking Coding Interview Patterns course to LeetCode

-## Personalized Mock Interview
-You can use this custom GPT to do a sample interview.

-🚀 **[Start Your Mock Interview Now!](https://chat.openai.com/g/g-ngDadz7qM-mock-interviewer)** - Improve your interview skills with personalized AI feedback! 🤖 (Requires ChatGPT Plus)

-## Personalized Interview Mentor
-This custom GPT is useful to teach you about different concepts.

-🚀 **[Software Interview Mentor](https://chat.openai.com/g/g-n76b8bWJo-software-interview-mentor)** - Learn about different concepts! 🤖 (Requires ChatGPT Plus)

-Some sample tutorial materials generated using this custom GPT are available here: [Tutorials](https://navidre.github.io/new_grokking_to_leetcode/tutorial/)

-## System Design Maestro
-🚀 **[System Design Maestro](https://chat.openai.com/g/g-UgkUg8KV6-system-design-maestro)** - Custom GPT for practical System Design! 🤖 (Requires ChatGPT Plus)

-## Repository Information

-Pull requests and issues are welcome!

 [Mapping Website](https://navidre.github.io/new_grokking_to_leetcode/) | [Educative Signup Link](https://educative.io/signup?referralCode=nrezaeis-xVMKDGxYl5P) | [Course Link](https://www.educative.io/courses/grokking-coding-interview-patterns-python?referralCode=nrezaeis-xVMKDGxYl5P)

 It is helpful to have all the progress and code in one place.
 Some prefer this place to be LeetCode.
 Grokking the Coding Interview has been a good course in the learning and problem-solving process.
 There already exist different gists mapping the older Grokking to equivalent Leetcode problems, such as [this gist](https://gist.github.com/tykurtz/3548a31f673588c05c89f9ca42067bc4).
 Educative introduced a new version of this course in 2022.
 This repository can be helpful for people who want to have a map from the new 2022 grokking course to Leetcode.
 This is a community effort, so pull requests and issues are appreciated!